Why Choose Facility Management?

 - Develop knowledge of contemporary office technology and philosophy.

 - Develop knowledge of building systems technology and the proper operation and care of those systems.

 Entry-level positions offer competitive salaries ranging from $48,000-$78,000 depending on geographic location, company size and position.
 With five years of experience average salaries range between $60,000 and $95,000.
 Academically prepared graduates of Ferris' Facility Management program have successfully transferred to Master of Architecture programs.
 The technology emphasized at Ferris complements the theory and design emphasis at architectural schools to provide a well-rounded professional education.
 Some graduates pursue other degrees such as an MBA (Master of Business Administration.)
 This degree complements the technical aspects of the Facility Management degree providing opportunities to assume leadership roles.

 To be admitted to the upper-division sequence of Facility Management, students must have completed the Architectural Technology program at Ferris or a similar program at a recognized, regionally accredited institution.
 A 2.75 GPA is required for admission into the program.
 Applications should be submitted by February 1 prior to fall semester requested.

-Students who don't meet the above criteria still may be accepted into the Facility Management program.
-Their academic background will be reviewed by the program faculty committee, and if deficiencies are noted, students may enter the program on a conditional basis.
-Upon completion of courses to remedy the deficiencies, students will be accepted into the program.
+Students who don't meet the above criteria may be accepted into the Facility Management program on a conditional basis.
+Their academic background will be reviewed by the program faculty, and if deficiencies are noted, a one-year plan of preparatory courses will be created.
+Upon sucessful completion of courses to remedy the deficiencies, students will be accepted into the program.